On-Prem to Cloud

 The cost of Cloud 2.0 implementations are significantly less expensive than Cloud 1.0 and legacy on-prem implementations.
 Cloud 2.0 is a term used to describe the next generation of highly optimized and efficient cloud services.
 Cloud 2.0 offerings differ from first generation cloud through radically reduced yet enterprise-friendly pricing compared to Cloud 1.0 offerings, while simultaneously taking advantage of technology innovations that result in much higher performance.

-While Cloud 1.0 (the first generation cloud vendors) like Amazon Web Services (AWS), Microsoft Azure and Google Cloud Platform (GCP) enabled the first wave of migration to the cloud, the various costs associated with on-premises storage are equivalent with what it costs to leverage the cloud for storing your data.
+While Cloud 1.0 (the first generation cloud vendors) like Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP) enabled the first wave of migration to the cloud, the various costs associated with on-premises storage are equivalent to what it costs to leverage the cloud for storing your data.
 The specific cost benefits with Cloud 1.0 and Cloud 2.0 providers include:

 Equipment investments are non-existent.

 You’ll never have to replace outdated hardware, and recurring hardware maintenance fees are eliminated.

 You don’t need an entire team to understand the advanced configuration complexities, nor extra physical office space and utilities to house and power your servers.